NCAS-CMS/cf-python/docs/source/field_analysis.rst

                           interpolation (only available to
                           `Cartesian-regridding`_).

-First order conservative  Preserve the integral of the data across
+First order conservative  Preserve the are integral of the data across
                           the interpolation from source to
                           destination.
 It uses the proportion of the area of the overlapping source and